Introduction

 This page was started because I was updating one of my web pages that is practically nothing but links and found that nearly half of them were no longer valid.

 It would be nice if people kept their web pages online forever, but that is never going to happen.
 Web pages, even entire websites, are ephemeral.
 Some have been, and will be, around for a long time.
-This one was started 20 years ago and will probably be going until I can no longer maintain it, but others come and go.
+This one was started 25 years ago, in 1999, and will probably be going until I can no longer maintain it, but others come and go.

 Link rot also known linkrot, dead link, or a broken link, are a nuisance and frustrating when you are following links from one website to another.
 Even worse, because it is fixable and shouldn't be happening, it happens when clicking links to a page on the same site.
 These broken links trigger a 404 not found error by the server and either a standard or customized error message is displayed: